mihaiile/How-To-Secure-A-Ubuntu-Linux-Server-With-Ansible/README.md

 &nbsp;

-Run the requirements playbook using the user/password you specified while installing the server:
+Run the requirements playbook using the user you specified while installing the server:

     ansible-playbook --inventory hosts.yml --ask-pass requirements-playbook.yml

 &nbsp;

-Run the main playbook with the new users password you specified in the *variables.yml* file:
+Run the main playbook with the same user above, you specified in the *variables.yml* file:

     ansible-playbook --inventory hosts.yml --ask-pass main-playbook.yml